John-Gaitho/Music-Management-System-./README.md

 python cli.py delete-album-cli <album_id>
 ```
 Example:
-bash
-Copy code

 ```bash
 python cli.py delete-album-cli 1
 ```
-List all Albums:

 To list all albums in the system:
-bash

 Copy code
 ```bash
 python cli.py list-albums
 ```
-Find an Album by ID:

 To find an album by its ID:
-bash

 Copy code
 ```bash
 python cli.py find-album <album_id>
 ```
-Create a Track:

 To create a track for a specific album, use the following command with the track title and album ID:
-bash

 Copy code
 ```bash
 python cli.py create-track-cli <track_title> <album_id>